c. 850 BCE Parshvanath

 1869 – 1948 CE Friendship of Mohandas Gandhi and Raychandbhai Mehta

 Mohandas Gandhi was arguably the greatest champion of nonviolence in the 20th century.
 Although a Hindu, his appreciation for the profound spiritual significance of ahimsa derived principally from the conversations and correspondence he had with Raychandbhai Mehta, a prominent Jain layman.
 According to Gandhi, the three men who most deeply influenced his thought were Tolstoy, Ruskin, and Raychandbhai.

 1970 CE Shri Chitrabhanu Travels to Geneva

 In 1970 Shri Chitrabhanu became the first Jain monk to break the injunction against traveling by airplane when he flew to Geneva to attend the second Spiritual Summit Conference.
-He arrived in the United States one year later, establishing the Jain International Meditation Center in New York, and founding and inspiring many other Jain centers across the U.S. and throughout the world.
+He arrived in the United States one year later to establish the Jain International Meditation Center in New York and to found and inspire many other Jain centers across the U.S. and throughout the world.

 1990 CE “Jain Declaration on Nature”

 This statement on the Jain philosophy of non-violence and its relevance to the ecological crisis was presented by an international group of Jain leaders to H.R.H.
 Prince Philip, Duke of Edinburgh.

 The largest Jain temple outside of India opened its doors in a suburb of Antwerp to serve the couple thousand Jains in the area, many of whom are involved in the diamond trade.
 The community’s spiritual leader, Ramesh Mehta, was also a member of the Belgian Council of Religious Leaders, demonstrating the integration of the Jain community within a European religious landscape.